mhroth/jasiohost/README.md

 ## Note on Compilation
 If you are brave enough to try to compile the native component, please note the following helpful tips.

+* You must [download](http://www.steinberg.net/en/company/developer.html) your own copy of the ASIO library.
+It cannot be distributed here due to licensing restrictions by Steinberg.

+In the ASIO library,
 * `./common/asiodrvr.cpp` is not necessary.
 Rename or remove it.
 * `./common/dllentry.cpp` is not necessary.
 Rename or remove it.
 * Line 219 of `./common/combase.h`, `#if WINVER < 0x0501`, should be replaced with `#if 0`.
 See [here](http://osdir.com/ml/audio.portaudio.devel/2006-09/msg00058.html) for more information.